MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712aibuilder.md

 In this lab, you'll create a simple flow that uses AI Builder actions to analyze the sentiment of feedback text submitted in a Microsoft Excel spreadsheet.

+> [!NOTE]
+>
+> You may close out of the Edge browser window from the previous exercises.

 ### Exercise 1: Create a manual flow with AI Builder actions

 Follow these steps to add AI Builder actions in a flow.